 Which plants to use?

 Use different shades of green with emphasis on foliage rather than flowers.

-- Spring flowering trees – such as Cherry, Magnolia, Crab Apple and Amelanchier.
+- Spring Flowering Trees: Cherry, Magnolia, Crab Apple and Amelanchier

 Things to avoid: